Raymond W. Gibbs Jr.: Embodied experience in thought and language

-More recently Gibbs conducted an experiment in order to examine people's embodied understanding of metaphorical narratives.
+More recently, Gibbs conducted an experiment in order to examine people's embodied understanding of metaphorical narratives.
 Participants listened to one of two different, but similar stories about a relationship.
 One of the stories consisted of a successful relationship and the other did not.
-The stories were also described in metaphorical terms "your relationship was moving along in a good direction" or not such as "your relationship was very important to you."
+The stories were also described in metaphorical terms like "your relationship was moving along in a good direction" or not such as "your relationship was very important to you."
 Participants were then blindfolded and asked to accurately walk, or imagine walking, to a marker a distance away while they thought about the story they just heard.
 Participants who heard about the successful metaphorical story walked longer and further than those presented with the unsuccessful relationship story.
-These walking and imagining differences disappeared when the metaphorical statement "moving along in a good direction" was replaced by a nonmetaphorical expression.
+These walking and imagining differences disappeared when the metaphorical statement "moving along in a good direction" was replaced by a non-metaphorical expression.
 This experiment that Gibbs set up suggests that people's understanding of metaphorical narratives is partly based on their embodied simulations of the metaphorical actions referred to in speech.